chetanft/courier-integration/setup-supabase.md

   ((SELECT id FROM couriers WHERE name = 'UPS'), 'status', 'data.tracking.current_status', 'tracking', NOW());
 ```

+### 5. Set Up Storage for JS Files

+1. Go to the "Storage" section in your Supabase dashboard
+2. Click "Create a new bucket"
+3. Enter "js-configs" as the bucket name
+4. Uncheck "Public bucket" to make it private
+5. Click "Create bucket"

 ## Verification

-After running these SQL commands, you should be able to see the tables in the "Table Editor" section of your Supabase dashboard.
-You can verify that the tables were created correctly by checking the structure and data.
+After running these SQL commands and setting up storage, you should be able to see:

+1. The tables in the "Table Editor" section of your Supabase dashboard
+2. The "js-configs" bucket in the "Storage" section

+You can verify that everything was created correctly by checking the structure and data.

 ## Troubleshooting